The location of Jane's first occupation after leaving Lowood. It is one of Mr Rochester's homes.

 She was a big woman, in stature almost equalling her husband, and corpulent besides: she showed virile force in the contest – more than once she almost throttled him, athletic as he was.
 He could have settled her with a well-planted blow; but he would not strike: he would only wrestle.

-The sister of Bertha Rochester.
+The brother of Bertha Rochester.
 A friend of Mr Rochester who is concerned about her treatment.

 Chapter 18. it was a tall, fashionable-looking man, a stranger.